As far as sources for 127 film, Ilford does their special order film

 visible.

-Post by John Wild127 films are once again almost impossible to find again.
+127 films are once again almost impossible to find again.
 Ferrania are

 asking for emails to gauge the potential market for out of production films